-Based on the bestselling book by Bryan Stevenson, the film Just Mercy presents the stunning and true story of Walter McMillian, a Black man convicted and sentenced to death in Alabama in 1988 for a crime he did not commit.
+Based on the bestselling memoir by Bryan Stevenson, the film Just Mercy presents the stunning and true story of Walter McMillian, a Black man convicted and sentenced to death in Alabama in 1988 for a crime he did not commit.
 The film illustrates the structural racism endemic to our capital punishment system, and lays bare how this system devalues and cheapens all human life.

 1. Was there a specific scene in the film that you found gripping, interesting, or unexpected?
 Which scene was it, and why?
 2. Was there a character in the film you particularly identified with?
 If so, why?
 3. Did you find any examples of hope, resilience, or redemption in the film?
 Where?
 4. The film does not feature the perspectives of the family of the victim, Ronda Morrison.
 What do you think they were feeling during the appeals of the case?